mattyoung101/musicvis3d/paper/major.typ

     caption: [ Screenshot of visualisation application showing chromatic aberration effect ] ) <fig:chromatic>

-// We probably don't need this section if we include results inline
-// \section{Results}

 = Discussion
 Overall, the application was completed to a very functional standard and could be considered stable enough for real live presentations.
 However, as always with these sorts of projects, there's much that can be improved.